 Egg yolk is one of the most common foods that hobbyist fish keepers prepare at home.
 Egg yolk provides a lot of fat to your fish, so adult should not be feed with it in high quantities.

-Egg yolk is a great source of protein and also includes, sodium potassium, and Vitamins such as A, C, D, B-12 and minerals such as calcium, Iron and Magnesium.
+The egg yolk is a great source of protein and also includes sodium potassium, and Vitamins such as A, C, D, B-12 and minerals such as calcium, Iron and Magnesium.
 Egg yolk is a complex food for baby guppy fish.

 The yolk of a hard-boiled egg should be crushed up into a paste and feed to your fish in low quantities.
 Do not overfeed with this food, because it can highly pollute water.

 Beef heart is another super-food that is feed often to guppies.
 Once the beef heart is cleaned of fat and chopped into very small pieces with a blender or a sharp knife, it can be feed to your fry guppies.
 It can be mixed with hard-boiled egg yolk, carrots, spirulina powder, shrimp and other ingredients for better results.
 It is not recommended to be feed to adults due to high fat.